Staff

 Paula is also an accomplished musician who has released eight albums of original music, including three Parent’s Choice award-winning children’s albums.
 With her band The NewLanders, Paula researches, records, and performs roots music of western Pennsylvania.
 She lives in Greensburg with her husband Bruce Adamson.

-Dominic Demangone joined the WLT on December 11, 2023, as an AmeriCorps Service Member.
+Dominic Demangone joined the WLT in December 2023, as an AmeriCorps Service Member.
 Dominic retired in 2021 after serving 50 years in education as a teacher/principal in the Diocese of Greensburg and a Special Education Supervisor with the Westmoreland Intermediate Unit.
 Dominic is based at Bellbrook in the St. Xavier Nature Preserve.
 He will assist with environmental stewardship, building and maintaining trails, and conducting research into the rich history of St. Xavier Academy and Convent.
 Dominic attended St. Vincent College and Duquesne University, and earned Superintendent’s Papers at Westminster College.
-Dominic lives in Latrobe.
+Dominic lives in Unity Township.